pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 .. note::

-    While asynchronous checkpointing improves training throughput, it's important to note that the final checkpoint at the end of training is always saved synchronously to ensure all data is properly persisted in a safetensors or torch.save format before the training job completes.
+    The final checkpoint at the end of training is always saved synchronously to ensure all data is properly persisted in safetensors or torch.save format before the training job completes.

 |